zachmccabe/zachmccabe.github.io/just-ask.md

 #### Note 3

-For more on this, start with Meina Liu's "Verbal communication styles and culture" in [Oxford Research Encyclopedias.](https://doi.org/10.1093/acrefore/9780190228613.013.162)
+For more on this, start with Meina Liu's article, "Verbal communication styles and culture" in [Oxford Research Encyclopedias.](https://doi.org/10.1093/acrefore/9780190228613.013.162)

 <a href="#ref-3" alt="back">Back ↩</a>